ljsinclair/featurebase-docs/docs/community/com-monitoring/com-monitoring-datadog.md

 * CD to `/etc/datadog-agent/`
 * Verify there is a `datadog.yaml.example` file as backup
-* Edit `datadog.yaml` and add the following parameters:
+* Edit `datadog.yaml` then add the following parameters:

 ```
 api_key: <datadog-api-key>